the-cruel-world/cruelEngine/src/scene/README.md

 into sence through methods provided by sence.
 The sence will be evaluated through physics engine.
 At the end of a loop, the renderer will render a new frame, and present it to screen.

+How an object will be rendered will be defined by the object itself.
+Because some times, special objects may have their own shader etc. Design a general render pipeline and renderpass might be difficult.